projectsbyif/openapis/pages/scenario-3-improving-a-citys-air-quality-using-bulk-location-data-from-mobile-phones.md

 ## Prototype
 ### Improving air quality in Saxford City using mobile phone location data

-Saxford City Council is planning to pedestrianize key streets in the city centre to tackle poor air quality.
+Saxford City Council is planning to pedestrianise key streets in the city centre to tackle poor air quality.
 Although we have rich, street-level data about air quality in Saxford, we lack footfall and cyclist data.
 Better data would help to prioritise the streets in which the highest number of people are affected by poor air quality.

 The Council is confident that cellular location and WiFi hotspot data would help provide the information we need.
 We have applied to the Data Protection Office for permission to request bulk data from two telecommunications companies: